inkarkat/vim-SearchPatternPerScope/README.md

 This plugin segregates the search pattern quote/ into tab page- or window-local scopes, either globally for all, or on demand for selected ones.
-When you change the search pattern in one of those localized scopes, it will not affect the other windows; i.e. as soon as you move out of the scope, the global (or a different pattern from another local scope) will be restored.
+When you change the search pattern in one of those localized scopes, it will not affect the other windows; i.e. as soon as you move out of the scope, the global pattern (or a different one from another local scope) will be restored.
 The provided mappings are useful for doing some quick exploration of the current buffer.
 Split it, and freely perform queries, jump around, investigate.
 When you close the tab page / window (or move out of it), the original search